bhisaac/5eFP/5eFP-SRD.md

 > #### Divine Domain Feature
 >> LIFE
 >>
->> **_Preserve Life. (action)_** You present your holy symbol and evoke healing energy that can heal a number of wounds equal to five times your cleric level.
+>> **_Preserve Life. (action)_** You present your holy symbol and evoke healing energy that can heal up to five wounds.
 Choose any creatures within 6 squares of you, and divide the healing among them.
 You can’t use this feature on an undead or a construct.

 DRUID
 ||||